 The original flawed risk assessment value is subtracted from the actual/correct ICDF to obtain the risk deficit or ICDFD.
 The ICDFD is converted into ICDPD.
 Note that ICDPD is equal to ICDP when there was no risk assessment performed by the licensee.
 If ICDP is significantly greater than 1E-6 (i.e., one order of magnitude or greater), the net risk impact must be assessed by subtracting 1E-6 from the risk deficit (ICDPD) as determined above, prior to determining an SDP color.
 This is because licensees are not normally expected to take RMAs for ICDP,1E-6.
 Therefore, the net risk deficit that should be considered for quantitative significance determination should be that portion of the ICDPD that is in excess of 1E-6.
 The safety significance of the licensee’s underestimate (or lack of estimate) of the risk is then determined by entering Table 1 or flowchart 1 (IMC 0609, Appendix K) with the value of ICDPD as determined above and finding the matching color.
 The color of the ILERPD, if applicable, is determined in a similar fashion.

-In general, the following two types of licensee performance deficiencies in meeting (a)(4) requirements can be defined:
+In general, the following two types of licensee performance deficiencies in meeting (a)(4) requirements can be defined: (Also see NRC Enforcement Manual, Part II-2, sections 2.1.11.D and 2.1.11.1D, “Paragraph (a)(4).”

 Failure to Perform an Adequate Risk Assessment.
 The failure to perform an adequate risk assessment in accordance with 10 CFR 50.65 (a)(4) prior to the conduct of maintenance activities includes the following deficiencies which result in underestimating the risk.